jspsych/jsPsych/docs/overview/callbacks.md

 ## on_timeline_start

 The `on_timeline_start` callback can be declared in a timeline node.
 The callback will be triggered when the timeline starts during the experiment.
 If the `repetitions` option is used, this function will be triggered at the start of every repetition.
+This function will be triggered after the timeline node's `conditional_function`, if there is one.

 #### Sample use
 ```javascript